lukejhudson/orbit-sandbox/README.md

 ![Exploration Mode - Controlling the Rocket](Screenshots/ExplorationMode2.png)

 Press and hold W to fire the rocket's engines and increase its velocity in the direction it is currently facing.
 Use the A and D keys to rotate the rocket anti-clockwise and clockwise respectively.
+The panel in the bottom right of the screen shows the rocket's speed, angle and direction of travel.

 ![Exploration Mode - Exploring the Universe](Screenshots/ExplorationMode3.png)